What Is The Difference Between Mass And Weight?

 Hopefully, we've cleared up any lingering doubts you may have about the whole mass vs weight debate - mass is a measure of the amount of matter in an object and weight is the amount of force that gravity has on an object.
 As you can see, it's not quite a clear cut topic, but do keep these points in mind and prepare to wow your friends and family with your newfound knowledge of the scientific arts.

-If you want to convert between different units of mass and weight, why not use our mass and weight converter.
+If you want to convert between different units of mass and weight, why not use the mass and weight converter.

 Rate this article